rozek/notes-on-gundb/README.md

 a (growing) collection of notes on GunDB

 [GunDB](https://github.com/amark/gun) is a decentralized (peer-to-peer) distributed [graph database](https://en.wikipedia.org/wiki/Graph_database) with support for multiple users, access control and persistence.
-It runs in the browser or on [Node.js](https://nodejs.org/en), works fine when offline and synchronizes with other peers using a "last-write-wins" strategy when online
+It runs in the browser or on [Node.js](https://nodejs.org/en), works fine when offline and synchronizes with other peers using a "last-write-wins" strategy when online.

-While GunDB might be brilliant in some aspects, the docs are a complete nightmare (hard to read, chaotic, incomplete, wrong).
+While GunDB might be brilliant in many aspects, the docs are a complete nightmare (hard to read, chaotic, incomplete, wrong).
 This repository therefore contains a collection of the author's notes on GunDB written while he tries to learn and use it.

 In the end, these notes will hopefully be less chaotic than the official docs or the GunDB wiki.

-> feel free to open an issue if you find errors in my descriptions
+> feel free to [open an issue](https://github.com/rozek/notes-on-gundb/issues) if you find errors in my descriptions

 ## GunDB Documentation ##

 **Do not use `https://gun.eco/docs` - use the [GunDB wiki](https://github.com/amark/gun/wiki) instead, it's much better**.
 The descriptions in this collection will therefore refer to the wiki rather than to the "official" docs.

+If you have questions and don't find any answers in the docs, the wiki or these notes, you may try joining the [chat on GunDB](https://app.gitter.im/#/room/#amark_gun:gitter.im).

 ## Basic Concepts and Terms ##